Friday, December 30, 2022

 (20) Pray that your flight may not be in winter or on a Sabbath.

 The instructions here given by Christ were indeed followed by the disciples, Josephus in his writings takes notice with surprise, that Cestius Gallus having advanced with his army to Jerusalem, and besieged it, suddenly, without any cause, raised the siege, and withdrew his army when the city might have been easily taken.
 By which means a signal was made and an opportunity given to the Christians, to make their escape: which they accordingly did, and went over Jordan, as Eusebius says, to a place called Pella; so that when Titus came a few months after, there was not a Christian in the city, but they had fled as they are here told.
-The term used concerning housetops and turning back to take his clothes all reference Jewish customs of the times.
+The phrases concerning housetops and turning back to take his clothes all reference Jewish customs of the times.
 The statements concerning the women who were pregnant were a direction for prayer, concerning the timing of these events as all providences are in God's rule and command.

 Matthew 24:21-28 ESV